Adikundliya/Digital-Literacy-Project-25BAI10634/task-1-presentation/README.md

-##### This infographic serves as a comprehensive visual guide to digital literacy for students, presented in a bold dark-themed design with neon accents.
+##### This infographic is a visual guide that helps students understand and navigate the digital world effectively.
 It is organized into four key sections.

 #####